 ICANN’s Five-Year Strategic Plan and Five-Year Operating Plan existing on [October 1, 2016]; and

-any renewals
+any renewals of agreements described in subsections (A)-(D) pursuant to their terms and conditions for renewal.

+Section 1.1(d)(iii) does not limit the ability of a party to any Agreement described therein to challenge any provision of such Agreement on any other basis, including the other party’s interpretation of the provision, in any proceeding or process involving ICANN.

 ICANN shall have the ability to negotiate, enter into and enforce agreements with any party in service of its Mission.

 Section 2.
-CORE VALUES
+COMMITMENTS AND CORE VALUES

-In performing its mission, the following core values should guide the decisions and actions of ICANN:
+In performing its mission, the following core values should

-In performing its Mission, ICANN will act in a manner that complies with and reflects ICANN’s Commitments and respects ICANN’s Core Values,
+In performing its Mission, ICANN will act in a manner that complies with and reflects ICANN’s Commitments and respects ICANN’s Core Values, each as described below.

 COMMITMENTS

+In performing its Mission, ICANN must operate in a manner consistent with these Bylaws for the benefit of the Internet community as a whole, carrying out its activities in conformity with relevant principles of international law and international conventions and applicable local law, through open and transparent processes that enable competition and open entry in Internet-related markets.
+Specifically, ICANN commits to do the following (each, a “Commitment,” and collectively, the “Commitments”):

-1.Preserving and enhancing its neutral and judgement free the operational stability, reliability, security, and global interoperability of the Internet.
+1.Preserve and enhance its neutral and judgement free the administration of the DNS and the operational stability, reliability, security, global interoperability, resilience, and openness of the DNS and the Internet;

-Maintain
+Maintain the capacity and ability to coordinate the DNS at the overall level and work for the maintenance of a single, interoperable Internet;

-2.Respecting the creativity, innovation, and flow of information made possible by the Internet by limiting ICANN’s activities to those matters within ICANN’s mission requiring or significantly benefiting from global coordination.
+2.Respect the creativity, innovation, and flow of information made possible by the Internet by limiting ICANN’s activities to matters that are within ICANN’s Mission and require or significantly benefit from global coordination;

-Remain
+Employ open, transparent and bottom-up, multistakeholder policy development processes that are led by the private sector (including business stakeholders, civil society, the technical community, academia, and end users), while duly taking into account the public policy advice of governments and public authorities.
+These processes shall (A) seek input from the public, for whose benefit ICANN in all events shall act, (B) promote well-informed decisions based on expert advice, and (C) ensure that those entities most affected can assist in the policy development process;

+Make decisions by applying documented policies consistently, neutrally, objectively, and fairly, without singling out any particular party for discriminatory treatment (i.e., making an unjustified prejudicial distinction between or among different parties); and

+Remain accountable to the Internet community through mechanisms defined in these Bylaws that enhance ICANN’s effectiveness.

 CORE VALUES

-In performing its Mission, the following “
+In performing its Mission, the following “Core Values” should also guide the decisions and actions of ICANN:

-To the extent feasible and appropriate, delegating coordination functions to or recognizing the policy role of other responsible entities that reflect the interests of affected parties.
+3.To the extent feasible and appropriate, delegating coordination functions to or recognizing the policy role of, other responsible entities that reflect the interests of affected parties and the roles of bodies internal to ICANN and relevant external expert bodies;

-Seeking and supporting broad, informed participation reflecting the functional, geographic, and cultural diversity of the Internet at all levels of policy development and decision-making.
+4.Seeking and supporting broad, informed participation reflecting the functional, geographic, and cultural diversity of the Internet at all levels of policy development and decision-making to ensure that the bottom-up, multistakeholder policy development process is used to ascertain the global public interest and that those processes are accountable and transparent;

-5.Where feasible and appropriate, depending on market mechanisms to promote and sustain a competitive environment.
+5.Where feasible and appropriate, depending on market mechanisms to promote and sustain a competitive environment in the DNS market;

-6.Introducing and promoting competition in the registration of domain names where practicable and beneficial in the public interest.
+6.Introducing and promoting competition in the registration of domain names where practicable and beneficial to the public interest as identified through the bottom-up, multistakeholder policy development process;